Creating a Watch

 secondsAngle = (milliSeconds - 15000) * Math.PI / 30000f

-With these basic quantities you can draw second hands (on in my case circles) and other such elements.
+With these basic quantities, you can draw second hands (or, in my case, circles) and other such elements.

 Kotlin allows the creation of extension functions on existing classes.
-This allows you to add in the methods missing from 3rd party libraries and keep you main business logic clean and clear.
+This enables you to add methods missing from third-party libraries and keep your main business logic clean and clear.
 For example:

 fun Canvas.drawCentredText(text: String, cx: Float, cy: Float, paint: Paint) {